Dushi, Afghanistan

 Dushi (دوشی), also spelled Doshi or Dowshi, is a town in Dushi District, Baghlan Province, Afghanistan.
 It is the administrative center of Dushi District and is located on the major Kabul-Kunduz highway.

+Geography

+The town is located in the lower valleys of the Hindu Kush mountain range and at the confluence of the Andarab and Kunduz rivers.
+The rivers give the area a fertile pocket for agriculture.
+The town sits on the Kabul-Kunduz highway making the town a regional trading hub.